All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

-In his plate Vasi calls Casino della Vigna (di Papa Giulio III) the building which is now usually referred to as Palazzina di Pio IV (left part of the etching), whereas the building in the background is named Villa Giulia after Pope Julius III, for whom the whole complex was designed.
-The villa had three casinos: one on the Tiber, where the Pope and his retinue landed (it is lost); a second one on Via Flaminia (Palazzina di Pio IV) and the largest one further inland (Villa Giulia).
+In this 1761 etching Giuseppe Vasi called Casino della Vigna di Papa Giulio III the building which is now usually referred to as Palazzina di Pio IV (left part of the etching), whereas the building in the background is known as Villa Giulia after Pope Julius III, for whom the whole complex was designed.

-The fountain and the decorated wall which stood opposite Palazzina di Pio IV have been replaced by a huge building owned by Cassa Nazionale del Notariato, the very rich provident fund of Italian notaries.
+The fountain and the decorated wall which stood opposite Palazzina di Pio IV have been replaced by a huge modern building owned by Cassa Nazionale del Notariato, the very rich provident fund of Italian notaries.
 The plate shows a lost inscription: Fed.
 Card.
 Borr.
-MDCLXXII which indicates that the property belonged to Cardinal Federico Borromeo, cousin of S. Carlo Borromeo; the year 1672 however is inconsistent, because Federico Borromeo lived between 1564 and 1631.
+MDCLXXII which indicates that in 1672 the property belonged to Cardinal Federico Borromeo iuniore of an important family from Milan.
+Seven members of this family were appointed cardinals, including another Federico, cousin of Cardinal Carlo Borromeo.

 The main casino of Villa Giulia is attributed to il Vignola, but parts of the complex were designed by Giorgio Vasari and Bartolomeo Ammannati.
 It is thought that Michelangelo himself provided some advice.